In any discussion involving digital pianos, the name Roland is almost guaranteed to come up.

 Can you tell that I love the keys on the RD-2000?

 Before we get into the sounds, let’s get one thing out of the way.
 The RD-2000 does not have built-in speakers.

 You will need external speakers or headphones to hear what you’re playing.
 For purposes of this review, I used monitor headphones and my standard performance keyboard amp/cab combo.

-The RD-2000 takes this a step further than its predecessors, including both Roland’s V-Piano engine alongside the SuperNATURAL hybrid modelling technology that powers most of Roland’s digital pianos in the current day.
+The RD-2000 takes this a step further than its predecessors, including both Roland’s V-Piano engine alongside the SuperNATURAL hybrid modeling technology that powers most of Roland’s digital pianos in the current day.

 The result?
 Well, I think it does an excellent job.
 Let’s talk about the engines first.

 The V-Piano engine is based entirely on modeling, meaning no samples are involved whatsoever.
 Before you dismiss this as a second-rate imitation, I’d recommend listening to a few demos and blind tests before jumping to conclusions.

 It’s surprisingly effective at getting good sound, and the sound shaping options through Roland’s Piano Designer allow a lot more editing than mere sample files.